Hyde Park - Pimlico

 Hyde Park - Pimlico has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects expected to impact the region.
-Notable ones are Eden Park Estate, Harris Crossing Estate, Sanctum Estate, and North Queensland Simulation Park (NQ SPARK).
-The following details those considered most relevant.
+AreaSearch has identified seven projects potentially impacting this region.
+Notable ones are Eden Park Estate, Weststate Private Hospital, Harris Crossing Estate, and Sanctum Estate.
+The following list details these projects, which are likely most relevant:.

 Professional plan users can use the search below to filter and access additional projects.